How to Use K-means for Big Data Clustering?: Analysis of the algorithm

-The scalability of the proposed algorithm can be easily adjusted by choosing the appropriate number of portions and their size, which are the main parameters of the algorithm.
+The scalability of the proposed algorithm is easily adjustable by choosing the appropriate number of samples and their size, which are the main parameters of the algorithm.
 By adjusting parameters, it is possible to find a balance between the amount of analyzed information and the accuracy of the obtained solution.
 The larger the analyzed dataset is, the more advantages our algorithm gives over other algorithms.
-This favorable property is in direct accordance with the concept “the more data, the better".
+This favorable property is in direct accordance with the concept that ``the more data, the better''.

-The analyzed dataset can be continuously replenished by new data portions such as multimedia data, financial transactions, telephone records, etc. In this data stream clustering setting, a straightforward application of traditional clustering methods is not possible.
-However, the principle of decomposition and the iterative improvement nature of our algorithm allows one to obtain accurate clustering results within a predefined time frame even for an infinitely large dataset, provided that the global optimum exists.
-Typically, the longer our algorithm is run, the better level of approximation to the optimum we expect to obtain; however, our algorithm may converge much earlier than at the end of a predefined CPU time frame.